Adamsky94/European_Motor_Museums/README.md

 ##### Bug Fixes

 - There's an animation on the museum card's body on hover.
-The contact form was also getting this animation because it is a card on modal.
-FIX: Created modal card hover CSS class and disabled animation
+The contact form was also getting this animation because it is a card on modal. *FIX*: Created modal card hover CSS class and disabled animation
-- Positioning issue of the button on the landing page when the website is viewed in landscape mode on mobile devices.
-FIX: Text on the landing page is hidden on small screen devices.
+- Positioning issue of the button on the landing page when the website is viewed in landscape mode on mobile devices. *FIX*: Text on the landing page is hidden on small screen devices.
+- Site refreshing on pressing send button on the contact form leaving the user with no information wether the email was sent or not. *FIX*: Added an event listener on submitting the form to prevent default action wich is realoading the page.
-- Return-to-top button "stuck open", not losing focus on mobile devices after performing the action of returning to the top of the page.
-FIX: Disabled animation on mobile devices with CSS.
+- Return-to-top button "stuck open", not losing focus on mobile devices after performing the action of returning to the top of the page. *FIX*: Disabled button animation with CSS on mobile devices.
-- Google Maps map marker clusterer loading issues.
-FIX: Re-organized scripts in HTML file.
+- Google Maps map marker clusterer loading issues. *FIX*: Re-organized scripts in HTML file.

 ##### Lighthouse Speed Tool